My Account

 On the other hand, couples who Glorify the Struggle have a better chance of staying together.
 These couples may be in the same turmoil as the couples who score high in chaos.
 However, the difference is their perception of the hardships.
 Quotes like, “Marriage is the hardest job in the world, but it is well worth it,” demonstrate the couples’ feelings of hopefulness and togetherness (“we-ness” in Gottman-speak).
 Glorifiers go on to tell in detail how certain traumas and intense experiences made them feel closer to one another.
 Hence marriages with this outlook on hardships grow stronger and get better as time goes on.
 Glorifying the Struggle correlates negatively with divorce because hope and commitment towards the other is stressed.

 This is a lot to think about.
 Luckily, you don’t have to slog through a slew of research studies to learn how to strengthen your own relationship.
-Keep reading the Gottman Relationship Blog for more research-based tools to grow and keep the relationship you want.
+Sign up for the Gottman newsletter below that best suites your needs.

 Share this post: